sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-2-ft/hana-cloud-mission-trial-2-ft.md

 3. Confirm that you have entitlements for the services (and service plans) listed here:

     - SAP HANA Cloud:
+      * `tools (Application)`
+      * `hana-free`
+      * `hana-cloud-connection-free`
       * `relational-data-lake-free`
-      * `hana-cloud-connection-free`
-      * `hana-free`
-      * `tools`

     - SAP HANA Schemas & HDI Containers:
       * `hdi-shared`
       * `schema`
       * `securestore`

 4. If you do not have any of the entitlements above, you need to add them to your account.
-To do that, click on **Configure Entitlements** on the top right-hand corner of the screen, then click on **Add Service Plans** in the same area of the screen.
+To do that, click on **Edit** on the top right-hand corner of the screen, then click on **Add Service Plans** in the same area of the screen.

     In the pop-up that opens, type `SAP HANA` in the search box to see all relevant entitlements.